top of page

 The Lane Company expanded from cedar chests to other lines of furniture in the

 1950’s through the 1970’s.
-The Lane Company is now part of the Heritage Home
+The Lane Company was part of the Heritage Home

 Group along with other well-known furniture brands like Henredon, Drexel